Matecore-repo/Coreboard/docs/archive/instructivos/base-datos.md

 $$;

 -- Aplicar a tablas que lo necesitan
-CREATE TRIGGER update_orgs_updated_at
+CREATE TRIGGER update_organizations_updated_at
-  BEFORE UPDATE ON app.orgs
+  BEFORE UPDATE ON app.organizations
   FOR EACH ROW EXECUTE FUNCTION public.update_updated_at();

 CREATE TRIGGER update_salons_updated_at
-  BEFORE UPDATE ON public.salons
+  BEFORE UPDATE ON app.salons
   FOR EACH ROW EXECUTE FUNCTION public.update_updated_at();

 CREATE TRIGGER update_services_updated_at
-  BEFORE UPDATE ON public.services
+  BEFORE UPDATE ON app.services
   FOR EACH ROW EXECUTE FUNCTION public.update_updated_at();

 CREATE TRIGGER update_employees_updated_at
-  BEFORE UPDATE ON public.employees
+  BEFORE UPDATE ON app.employees
   FOR EACH ROW EXECUTE FUNCTION public.update_updated_at();

 CREATE TRIGGER update_appointments_updated_at